davismj/places/README.md

 ## Vision:
-To teach and enable people through employment to be faithful to God, to their families, and to their community (in that order).
+To teach and enable people through employment to be faithful to God, to their families, and to their community.

 ## Mission:
 To become the primary source for consumers to find businesses and coprorations to find customers.